Iowa QSO Party 2024

 - The Out-of-State, DX, QRP, and High Power classes include both single-operator and multi-operator stations combined in the same class.

 - Some portion of the vehicle or station must physically be in each county being run.
 For example, if your antenna is in one county, the feedline passes thru a second county, and the transmitter is in a third county, then you may claim all three counties at the same time.
+All parts of the station must be physically connected.

 - All intersecting counties may be worked in a single exchange (JA6DX this is W0YL, you are 59 in Story STR, Marshall MSL, and Hardin HDN counties).